-- 10. Contacting Students Off-Hours.
-Employees are strongly encouraged to refrain from using personal social media, email or text messaging for online interaction with students without first having obtained the consent of the student's parent or guardian.
-District employees must never disclose confidential information possessed by the employee by virtue of his or her District employment. - 11.
-Ethical Standards and Professional Behavior.
-The Governing Board expects District employees and associated persons to maintain the highest ethical standards, exhibit professional behavior, follow District policies and regulations, abide by state and federal laws, and exercise good judgment when interacting with students and other members of the school community whether that interaction is in person or via electronic means.
 Because online content can be spread in mere seconds to a mass audience, the District encourages employees to ask themselves before posting any information online whether they would be comfortable having this information printed in the newspaper alongside their photo.
-If you would not post it in the classroom, do not post it online! - 12.
-Exception for Related Students.
+If you would not post it in the classroom, do not post it online!

+13. Exception for Related Students.
 Notwithstanding the provisions of the personal email, text messaging and social media guidelines, the District recognizes that employees may have relatives who are also students of the District.
 Employees may use personal email, texts, and social media, including photographs of these family members, for communication with these students, to the extent such usage does not interfere with the employee's assigned duties, and so long as such usage does not violate the Acceptable Use or other District policy.
-For the purpose of this policy, "relatives" includes brothers, sisters, sons, daughters, grandchildren, aunts/uncles, in-laws, cousins, nieces, nephews, or persons for whom the employee serves as legal guardian.
+For the purpose of this policy, "relatives" include brothers, sisters, sons, daughters, grandchildren, step-children, aunts/uncles, in-laws, cousins, nieces, nephews, or persons for whom the employee serves as legal guardian.

-DISTRICT SOCIAL MEDIA POLICY ADOPTED: October 3, 2016
+DISTRICT SOCIAL MEDIA POLICY

+Adopted: October 3, 2016 Revised: October 3, 2022